Docker-Tutorialz/api-produto/README.md

 ### `Using the NodeJS application to run on container`

 1.1.
 Now we need create a image to run our container:

+- Container image: basically a template for our container
+-

 ```
 ```